Go back to Blogs

 , child custody evaluator, or independent investigator will be appointed to make recommendations as to what custody and visitation schedule will be in the best interests of a child.
 While the investigator may interview the child on their preferences, they may make a recommendation for custody that differs.

 Why?
-The same reason the parent of a 12-year-old might refuse to allow their child to attend a late-night rock concert—while it’s what the child wants, it isn’t in the child’s best interests.
+The same reason the parent of a 10-year-old might refuse to allow their child to attend a late-night rock concert—while it’s what the child wants, it isn’t necessarily in the child’s best interests.

 Negotiating a custody and visitation schedule with the help of a third-party arbitrator or mediator allows co-parents to work out their differences and arrive at an amicable solution that is in the best interests of the child.